fabriciopirini/clojure-rest-api/README.md

 **Response**

 - `200 OK` on success
-- `404 Not Found` if the simulation already exists
+- `400 Bad Request` if the simulation could not be created

 ```json
 {